berndfinger/tools-and-settings/dicsonnecting-from-remote-ssh-session.md

 **Why?**
-  If a remote ssh session is getting unresponsive (e.g. after getting back from a system sleep), instead of closing the terminal window (all terminal output will be lost) and opening a new terminal, this method can be used to get back the prompt in the existing terminals, keeping all previous terminal output
+  If a remote ssh session is getting unresponsive (e.g. after getting back from a system sleep), instead of closing the terminal window (resulting in the loss of all terminal output) and opening a new terminal, this method can be used to get back the prompt in the existing terminals, keeping all previous terminal output